bcit-ltc/conversion-guide/README.md

 # Course Production Conversion Guide

 This is an online reference for anybody that develops, produces, or maintains an online course at BCIT.
-It provides up-to-date information regarding all of the default tools packaged into the LTC approved course framework.
+It provides up-to-date information regarding all of the default tools packaged into the LTC course framework.
 This includes:

 1. Word markers - How to prepare your MS Word document when developing your content
 1. HTML - How to use a feature in HTML format